 BY ROYAL LETTERS PATENT.
-BY ROYAL LETTERS PATENT.

 WHITE'S MOC-MAIN LEVER TRUSS is allowed by upwards of 200 Medical Gentlemen to be the most effective invention in the curative treatment of Hernia.
-The use of a steel spring (so hurtful in its effects) is here avoided, a soft Bandage being worn round the body, while the requisite resisting power is supplied by the Moe-Main Pad and Patent Lover, fitting with so much case and closeness that it cannot be detected, and may be worn during sleep.
-A descriptive circular may be had, and the and closeness that it cannot be detected, and may be worn during sleep.
-A descriptive circular may be had, and the Truss (which cannot fail to fit) forwarded by post, on the circumference of the body, two inches below the hip, being sent to the Manufacturer, JOHN WHITE, 228, Piceadilly, London.
+The use of a steel spring (so hurtful in its effects) is here avoided a soft Bandage being worn round the body, while the requisite resisting power is supplied by the Moe-Main Pad and Patent Lever, fitting with so much ease and closeness that it cannot be detected, and may be worn during sleep A descriptive circular may be had, and the Truss (which cannot fail to fit) forwarded by post, on the circumference of the body, two inches below the hip, being sent to the Manufacturer, JOHN WHITE, 228, Piccadilly,

-Price of a single truss, 10s., 21s., 26s.
-6d., and 31s.
-6d.-
+Price of a single truss, 16s., 21s., 26s.
+6d., and 3is.
+6d. -

 Postage 1s.
+Sd.
+Postage 1s.
+Sd.
 Double Truss, 31s.
 6d., 42s., and 52s.
-6d. - Postage 1s.
-5d.
-Umbilient Truss, 42s. and 52s.
-6d. - Postage 1s.
+6d.-Postage 1s.
+Sd.
+Umbilical Truss, 42s. and 52s.
+6d.-Postage 1s.
 10d.
-Post-office orders to be made payable to JOHN WHITE, Post-office, Piecadilly.
+Post-office orders to be made payable to JOHN WHITE, Post-office, Piccadilly.

 ELASTIC STOCKINGS, KNEE-CAPS, &c., for VARICOSE VEINS, and all cases of WEAK-NESS and SWELLING of the LEGS, SPRAINS, &c, They are porous, light in texture, and inexpensive, and are drawn on like an ordinary stocking.
-Price from 78, 6d. to 16s. each.-Postage 6d.
+Price from 7s.
+6d. to 16s. each.-Postage 6d.

-JOHN WHITE, Manufacturer, 228, Piccadilly, London.
+JOHN WHITE, Manufacturer, 228, Picendilly, London.

 CERTAIN MEANS OF SELF CURE.
-AN ACT OF CHARITY.-A Gentleman having been oured of nervous debility of long standing, the result of early errors, and after much mental and bodily suffering, thinks it but charitable to render such information to others emilarly different about the mental without similarly situated as may restore them to health without exposure.
-Full particulars sent to any address, by euclos-ing two postage stamps to propay postage.
-Address THOMAS HOWARD, Esq., Clive-house, near Birming-ham. ham.
+AN ACT OF CHARITY.-A Gentleman having been cured of nervous debility of long standing, the result of early errors, and after much mental and bodily suffering thinks it but charitable to render such information to others similarly situated as may restore them to health without exposure.
+Full particulars sent to any address, by enclosing two postage stamps to pressure postage.
+Address ing two postage stamps to prepay postage.
+Address THOMAS HOWARD, Esq., Clive-house, near Birming-